jonathf/chaospy/doc/tutorial.rst

 Performing Monte Carlo requires that one can create samples, from the input distribution.
 In ``chaospy`` such samples can be generated each distributions ``sample`` methods, as noted above.
-To generate samples from psaudo-random samples like e.g. ``Hammersley``, a flag in ``sample`` can be issued to indicate the type of sample.
+To generate samples from pseudo-random samples like e.g. ``Hammersley``, a flag in ``sample`` can be issued to indicate the type of sample.
 For example::